Eczema Treatment in the Florida Keys

 Can you suddenly get eczema as an adult?

 Yes.
 Adult-onset eczema – also known as adult-onset atopic dermatitis – is a type of eczema that shows up later in life, typically in adults over the age of 18.
 So, whether you have experienced eczema before or not, you could develop it as an adult.

 The biggest difference between adult eczema and child eczema is that in adults, the skin may appear more leathery and dark.
 It might also be scaly, extremely dry, and itchy all the time.
 In addition, adult eczema commonly occurs around the eyes, on the face, in the creases of your knees or elbows, and on the back of your neck.

-If you are experiencing symptoms of eczema, visit Pruett Dermatology.
-Dr. Pruett is an experienced, board-certified skin doctor and dermatologic surgeon who has been serving the Florida Keys community for over 25 years.
-Pruett Dermatology offers eczema treatment and cares for every individual patient with a personal touch.
+If you are experiencing symptoms of eczema, visit Keys Dermatology.
+Our team of experienced, board-certified skin doctor and dermatologic surgeons who have been serving the Florida Keys community for over 25 years.
+Keys Dermatology offers eczema treatment and cares for every individual patient with a personal touch.
 Visit our warm and welcoming office today or schedule an appointment by calling 305.664.8828 or fill out the form on this page.